once and you should see the words "ROBOFORTH OK" displayed.

 CODE REVERSE 3A C, MEP , 32 C, MDP , E9FD ,

-( In later versions you can use the word PCIY instead of E9FD )
+( Or you can use the word PCIY instead of E9FD )

-note: a (condition) is true if it is non zero, not just 1, false
+a (condition) is true if it is non zero (any value, not just 1), false if zero.

 (condition) IF